fuse-box/fuse-box/docs/development.md

 ## Watching for changes

 FuseBox can automatically re-bundle your bundles on file change.
-FuseBox Producer makes sure that only 1 wather is bound (chokidar).
+FuseBox Producer makes sure that only 1 watcher is bound (chokidar).

 ```js
 const app = fuse.bundle("app")